As ‘buy now, pay later’ plans grow, so do delinquencies

 “You have an industry with a higher concentration of subprime borrowers in a market that hasn’t been effectively tested through (this type of economy), and you have a kind of a toxic brew of concerns,” said Michael Taiano, an analyst with Fitch Ratings, who co-wrote a report in July highlighting some of the concerns with the industry.

-The most popular type of buy now, pay later loans to allow for four payments over six weeks — one payment at the time of purchase and three others that borrowers often try to sync up with pay periods.
+The most popular type of buy now, pay later loans allow for four payments over six weeks — one payment at the time of purchase and three others that borrowers often try to sync up with pay periods.
 Longer-term loans for bigger purchases are also available.
-Most short-term loans have no interest attached to them.
-Companies that do charge interest can clearly state upfront how much a borrower will pay in finance charges.
+Most of the short-term loans have no interest attached to them.
+Companies that do charge interest can clearly state upfront how much a borrower will pay in financial charges.

 Given those features, consumer advocates and financial advisors initially had seen buy now, pay later plans as a potentially healthier form of consumer debt if used correctly.
 The biggest concern had been late fees, which could act as a hefty finance charge on a small purchase if a borrower is late on a payment.
 The fees can run as high as $34, plus interest.
 But now as delinquencies are rising, and companies are being more aggressive in marketing their products, advocates see a need for additional regulation.

-Note: This story has been corrected to say PayPal’s volume of buy now, pay later transactions was $4.9 billion.
-An earlier version incorrectly reported the $4.9 billion as revenue from such transactions.